- Barbel Winkler of Alfred Kärcher SE & Co. KG stated that Brightwork created fake news with its layoff and HANA coverage.

 In 2011 SAP claimed that they would be the number two database vendor by 2015

 This is a listing from DB Engines that tracks database popularity.
 Where is HANA?
 At #20 with roughly 4% of the share of Oracle.
 Where is SAP Adaptive Server?
-At #16, with roughly 5% of the share or Oracle.
+At #16, with approximately 5% of the share or Oracle.

 Does this look like SAP is the #2 database vendor?
 And this is now four years after 2015.
 Are Bärbel Winkler or Paul going to critique this prediction, or will this ridiculous prediction go unnoticed, because neither of these individuals holds SAP accountable for false claims due to their financial bias?
 Both Bärbel Winkler and Paul have analyzed the predictions made by Brightwork and the predictions made by SAP, and have concluded that the accuracy problem resides with Brightwork?